Clubs & Enrichments

 Sponsors: Mrs. Flowe, Mrs. Fox, and Mrs. Robinson

 Middle school students will have the opportunity to participate in a Level Up Village program called Global Water Crisis.
 Level Up Village (LUV) provides Global STEAM enrichment activities that promote design thinking and one-to-one collaboration on real-world problems between students at more than 300 schools in the U.S. and over 40 Global Partner organizations in 20+ countries.
 We will be looking at the need for clean water worldwide.
 Access to clean water is a significant global health issue.
 Students will learn about the water cycle, aquifers, water-borne illnesses and water filtration to better understand how water systems can be polluted and purified.
 Level Up Village delivers global partnerships and project-based learning to students around the world via an easy-to-use global communication platform which facilitates asynchronous learning as well as project collaboration.
 For eight weeks we will work with students from not only another school, but another country, creatively solving the clean water crisis around the world.
+You can find more details here.
 The club will meet in the Technology lab on Thursdays from 3:00-4:30pm during the second semester.
+You can sign up for TEAM STEAM here.

 Sponsors: Mrs. Harris, Mrs. Hacker, Mrs. Bond, and Mrs. Auvil